 Thread milling is accomplished with helical milling.
 Use a standard G02 or G03 move to create the circular move in X-Y and then insert a Z move on the same block corresponding to the thread pitch.
-The feedrate is selected as in standard milling practice.
+The feed rate is selected as in standard milling practice.
 This will generate one turn of the thread.
 The multiple teeth of the cutter will generate the rest.
-Internal holes smaller than 3/8 inch may not be possible or practical.
-It does allow for making thread diameter compensation and external threads.
 A typical line would be as follows: